Eddie-Burbank/DildoFox-Vaniila/README.md

 You should be reminded to delete all folders in the C:\Users\*User*\AppData\Local\Mozilla\Firefox\Profiles\*Profile*\ except \startupCache as this is the only folder that generates cache.
 And please, delete as much of your system cache as regularly as you can!

-This build has a few problems with Captchas.
-If you are having trouble, things to check or alter are:
+If you are having trouble with Captcha's, things to check or alter are:

 - Enable Javascript in NoScript
 - Adjust UserAgentSwitcher or Reset Settings to Default
 - Change Tor Identity

 Usually a combination of these will fix Captcha problems, but beware; not all the time.
 An endless loop of captchas sometimes occurs and is usually due to a UserAgent setting.

+Bookmarks and bookmark functions have been completely disabled as bookmarks can be used to fingerprint.

 A lot of URL's that ping back to FireFox servers have been removed except the extensions repository.
 All screenshot functions that send data back to firefox have been completely removed from the source code by editing the omni.ja file.
-'Telemetry', 'Anonymous Content', 'Observers', 'ScreenShot' and 'Heuristics' functions have been about 95% completely removed from the browser/modules omni.ja file and the only telemetry and observers that remain are the ones that were needed to maintain core functionality.
+'Telemetry', 'Anonymous Content', 'Observers', 'ScreenShot' and 'Heuristics' functions have been about 99% completely removed from the browser/omni.ja file and the only telemetry and observers that remain are the ones that were needed to maintain core functionality.
+All update functions have been either disabled or removed to prevent overwriting of these files.

-Edited omni.ja files can be found in the /DildoFox/DildoFox Config Files folder.

-I plan to use this technique on all files and folders within both omni.ja files, but at this stage, just the browser/modules folder has had the complete re-work.
-It's a very time consuming and frustrating process so please be patient, but my next update will have all files contained within browser/omni.ja re-worked followed by later releases having the Root/omni.ja file re-done.
+To view the edits made to these files, you will need to extract the browser/omni.ja file with WinRAR.

 Another thing you may notice, is that DNS over HTTPS (DoH) is disabled and locked.
 This is because Firefox's default provider is Cloudflare, they are a large for-profit oganization and you can't trust any company that's primary goal is financial gain.
 I locked the preference to encourage you guys to use your own host DNS service.
 I recommend Simple-DNSCrypt using multi-routed Anonymized DNSCrypt resolvers along with a well configured VPN.
 Install Simple-DNSCrypt, enable it, change your preferences to suit your needs and pick the resolvers you want to use.
 Then configure your VPN to use a custom DNS server, in this case, the local host which is usually 127.0.0.1 to enable encrypted Anonymized DNS queries working alongside your VPN.
 PLEASE NOTE: That while using Simple-DNSCrypt with Tor, you should change the listen address of Simple-DNSCrypt to 127.0.2.1 and enable 'Force TCP'.
 Use these settings along with a standalone VPN router as well as a Host VPN and TMAC Mac Changer and you have a decent setup, all the while avoiding Cloudflare.
 A program called Glary Utilities is also handy for erasing privacy threats from hidden cache and registry entries on your PC too, it is recommended to run one of these scans before you change IP on your host VPN.

 I built this browser to help fellow Trolls bypass bans on message boards, in particular, ones that surpress free speech and restrict the discussion and sharing of critical information relating to current Global events.
 A lot of discussion sites like to block users using TOR, but since this is not the Tor browser and is only using the Tor Proxy service in cunjunction with spoofed user agent values, using this browser will give you access to sites that block Tor even though the service is being used.
 If you find yourself banned, simply open a new tab, close the tab you were banned on, let CookieAutoDelete clear the site data, switch browser user agent using UserAgentSwitcher and get a new Tor identity.
 Message boards tend to try and block Tor servers, so if you try to re-enter the forum and you are still banned, just switch tabs and Tor identity again and usually you'll get back in.
 If you use this browser correctly and with the settings in place, you should have a different browser fingerprint everytime you visit a page.
-Use www.amiunique.org or www.coveryourtracks.eff.org to check your fingerprint regularly.
+In fact, when you need to enable JavaScript for a website, because of the measures in place, along with proper use of Canvas Blocker, you are possibly less fingerprintable than if JS was disabled because everything is spoofed.
+Please remember use www.amiunique.org or www.coveryourtracks.eff.org to check your fingerprint regularly.

 The TOR Browser has many telemetry funcions and sends a lot of data to interested parties, not just to Government agencies but also to good hearted people who run servers to monitor predators.
 With all the edits to the code and the combination of Tor proxies along with forced HTTPS plus the randomized and always changing fingerprint that doesn't detect as TOR, as well as zero cache, extremely limited and quickly terminated cookies, this build has the potential to be a powerful tool in the Trolls arsenal.